HOW TO PLAN THE BEST SWITZERLAND ROAD TRIP IN 2023

 Shares

-Lugano is a truly captivating destination, sitting on the shores of the beautiful Lake Lugano and known for its incredible views.
+Lugano – sitting on the shores of the beautiful Lake Lugano is known for its incredible views.
 For an added touch of beauty, take a stroll in the Piazza Della Riforma – pastel-hued buildings with classic designs will surround you!

-And if that wasn’t enough to wow you already; head out for some invigorating hikes up Monte San Salvatore or Monte Bre – where even more breathtaking scenery awaits!
+Head out for some hikes up Monte San Salvatore or Monte Bre – where even more breathtaking scenery awaits!
 Here is my detailed post on Lugano and its top activities.

 Lugano has a unique charm but if you don’t have enough time to explore this remote beauty then head over nearby to Locarno which is not as remote and still packs an incredible Swiss experience.